Aliases for IL23A Gene

 GeneCards Summary for IL23A Gene

-IL23A (Interleukin 23, Alpha Subunit P19) is a Protein Coding gene.
-Diseases associated with IL23A include enthesitis-related arthritis and multiple sclerosis, disease progression, modifier of.
-Among its related pathways are TGF-Beta Pathway and Akt Signaling.
+IL23A (Interleukin 23 Subunit Alpha) is a Protein Coding gene.
+Diseases associated with IL23A include rheumatoid arthritis and multiple sclerosis, disease progression, modifier of.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity and interleukin-23 receptor binding.

 UniProtKB/Swiss-Prot for IL23A Gene